Paying Taxes with a Credit Card

 A Strategy That Can Lower Fees: Paying Taxes Through PayPal

-Both IRS payment processors allow payments through PayPal, which can be a useful strategy for people using business credit cards to pay taxes.
-Since remember, there are different fees charged depending on what type of credit card you pay your taxes with:
+Both IRS payment processors allow payments through PayPal.
+This can be a useful strategy for people using business credit cards to pay taxes IF you choose the ACI Payments options.
+Since there are different fees charged depending on what type of credit card you pay your taxes with.

 For large tax payments, this difference can save a substantial amount in fees.